0xAX/linux-insides/X86/linux-x86-1.md

 As the Intel manual says:

-> Paging provides a mechanism for implementing a conventional demand-paged, virtual-memory system where sections of a program’s execution environment are mapped into physical memory as needed.
+> Paging provides a mechanism for implementing a conventional demand-paged, virtual-memory system where sections of a program's execution environment are mapped into physical memory as needed.

 So...
 In this post I will try to explain the theory behind paging.
 Of course it will be closely related to the `x86_64` version of the Linux kernel, but we will not go into too much details (at least in this post).